natefanaro/k8s-base/README.md

     sudo -i
     apt update && apt upgrade

 Visit [Install Docker CE](https://docs.docker.com/v17.09/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce) and follow the instructions.
-Once you run `sudo apt-get install docker-ce` you are done with that page.
+Once you run `sudo apt-get install docker.io` you are done with that page.

 The next steps to follow were found in this blog post: [Your instant Kubernetes cluster by Alex Ellis](https://blog.alexellis.io/your-instant-kubernetes-cluster/) Shortened list of instructions are here just in case that link dies.